alexrald/java-spring/git.md

 - git commit message should be of good quality
 - in order to commit empty folder add .gitkeep file inside it
 - when changing branch, working tree should be clean
+- we should only edit the last commit and only if it's absolutely necessary
+-
 ### Commands
 - git status - show what's going on in the repository
 - in order to commit empty folder add .gitkeep file inside it